Gaius Julius Caesar 100-44 BCE

 Caesar had defeated many other of his fellow countrymen in battle, but instead of killing them, he would often pardon them and make them his allies, which was very unusual for a Roman leader.
 As a result, many of his former adversaries served alongside him in the Senate and as it turns out, a lot of them still had a grudge.
 It also didn’t help that he flaunted his fame and fortune, erecting statues in his honor, and even sat on a golden throne!

 Caesar becoming dictator was the last straw.
-With his new position of power he actually made a crap ton of reforms for the lower class, which rubbed the wealthy aristocrats the wrong way.
+With his new position of power he actually made A TON of reforms for the lower class, which rubbed the wealthy aristocrats the wrong way.
 They saw Caesar as a threat to their own power.
-All the while, he was macking on half the senate’s wives, so maybe that also played a part in what happened next…
+All the while, he was macking on half the senate’s wives, so maybe that also played a part in what happened next…?

 “Beware the Ides of March.” – Soothsayer (William Shakespeare’s “Julius Caesar”)

-Caesar was warned of a plot against him, but shrugged it off.
+You see, Caesar was warned of a plot against him, but shrugged it off.
 He refused to be accompanied by his bodyguards as he was led into the Senate on the 15th of March.
-His loyal friend, Mark Antony, was momentarily distracted by the conspirators long enough for Brutus and 60 other knife-wielding Senators to assassinate him in the public forum.
+His loyal friend, Mark Antony, was momentarily distracted by the conspirators long enough for Brutus and 60 other knife-wielding Senators to assassinate him in the public forum!

 Why did Brutus do it?
-Well for one, Caesar was porking his mom (and possibly bragging about it) so I imagine that may have been a factor.
+Well for one, Caesar was having an affair with his mom (and probably bragging about it), so I imagine that may have been a factor.